Fahani/webrobocomp.github.io/page11.md

 </div>

 Here we will considering _simpleworld.xml_ as an example since it has virtual apriltags and a robot with a camera is present for simulation.
-After execution you should now see two windows, One showing the robot cameraís view pointing at one of the apriltags and the other with the site map showing the robot and two virtual apriltags.
+After execution you should now see two windows, One showing the robot camera‚Äôs view pointing at one of the apriltags and the other with the site map showing the robot and two virtual apriltags.

 Now go back to the terminal where you had compiled the apriltagsComp and execute